 Manifesting Our Vision

 After considering our core values and our vision for the community we are creating, choosing the person to create our logo was super easy.
-Our Mt Shasta Priestess sister, artist Holly DeFount of The Wild Empress, is an amazing intuitive and we were confident she would manifest our vision to perfection.
+Priestess and artist Devanna Wolf of The Wild Empress is an amazing intuitive and we were confident she would manifest our vision to perfection.
 Her participation is very meaningful because she is a devotee of Brigid, her input and advice on the design process was invaluable, her talent indisputable.
 From start to finish, it took several weeks but was well worth the wait!

 While it is intricate and beautiful, our logo is not just a hodge-podge of swirls and leaves with a Swan in the middle.
 Each piece has special significance to our Sanctuary, and was added with specific intent.
 Here is a little bit about each aspect and, while not complete, gives some insight.